Stolen Nuclear Material Heading into US

 I have only written this because the sources are such they cannot be ignored.
 At one time, claiming that Americans would kill other Americans by the thousands would be considered “extreme.”
 Those times are long gone.
 Look to the “usual suspects.”

-Posted by Gordon Duff, Senior Editor on May 2, 2014, With 18466 Reads Filed under Of Interest.
+Posted by Gordon Duff, Senior Editor on May 2, 2014, With 18513 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.